 This common cold-weather disease shouldn’t be confused with bronchitis.
 Bronchiolitis is a respiratory tract infection of the bronchioles, which leads to difficulty breathing.
 It affects children most often, primarily up to age 2.
 Since their airways aren’t fully developed, young children and babies are highly susceptible to developing bronchiolitis.

-The viruses that cause this infection are RSV, rhinovirus, influenza, parainfluenza, and coronavirus.
-In other words, most of the common fall and winter viruses on this list.
+Viruses that cause this infection include RSV, rhinovirus and influenza among others.
+In other words, most of the common fall and winter viruses on this list!
 Not surprisingly, bronchiolitis peaks during the fall and winter seasons also.
 The viruses that cause bronchiolitis can live on surfaces and in the air for considerable lengths of time and is quickly and easily spread through touching, breathing, and ingestion.

 5. PNEUMONIA

-Annually, the CDC estimates that 1 million people are treated in hospitals for pneumonia and that around 50,000 people die annually because of this illness.
-Internationally, over 1 million children die from pneumonia each year.
+Finally, millions suffer from dangerous pneumonia each year.
 This cold-weather disease is also especially dangerous to the elderly because it can trigger complications with its quick onset and tendency to spread through the body quickly.

 Pneumonia peaks with cold and flu season in the fall and winter, sometimes carrying over into early spring.
 Generally, it will develop as a secondary infection after someone has a cold or flu when the body is weakened.
-Pneumonia is often caused by viruses or bacteria.
+Again, pneumonia spreads through airborne pathogens, contaminated surfaces, and contaminated hands.
+Notice a trend?

 KILLING COLD WEATHER DISEASES IN YOUR BUSINESS

 If you haven’t been prioritizing sanitizing and disinfecting in your facility, now is the time to start.
-The threat of these cold-weather diseases is greater if you aren’t being strict about cleanliness and killing bacteria.
-From October to March, plan on ramping up your cleaning schedule to focus on keeping surfaces safe and germ-free for guests.
+From October to March, plan on ramping up your cleaning schedule to focus on keeping surfaces as germ-free as possible for guests, especially “high-touch” surfaces.

-In addition to this, purchase wipe dispensers and stands and hand sanitizers to allow your guests and visitors to do their part in minimizing the spread of germs and bacteria.
-You won’t be able to keep your facility clean and germ-free by yourself, so encourage others to help by providing them with the tools to do so.
-Place them in high traffic areas throughout your facility to show that hygiene and cleanliness is your priority and to remind them to keep it clean.
+Purchase wipe dispensers and stands and hand sanitizing wipes to allow your guests and visitors to do their part in minimizing the spread of germs and bacteria.
+Place them in high traffic areas throughout your facility to show that hygiene and cleanliness is your priority and to remind them to sanitize hands.